Three fingers of analysis when two will do.

 On the nondenominational side of things, “Linus and Lucy” makes its inevitable appearance near the end of Side A. It’s snappy and zippy, and as far as Peanuts themes go, it’s so much more recognizable than Guaraldi’s “Charlie Brown Theme” that people usually ask to hear the former by requesting the latter.
 Beethoven’s “Fur Elise” occupies a similar spot on the B-Side, assuring no risk of yuletide overdose with a straightforward interpretation of Schroeder’s favorite composer.

 “Christmas Time is Here” is presented both with and without lyrics, the two versions split across sides.
 Legend has it that Lee Mendelson, executive producer of the Peanuts animated specials, had trouble finding a lyricist and so composed the lyrics to Guaraldi’s original tune in fifteen minutes on the back of an envelope.
-Pretty impressive, considering this is one of those original Christmas songs that manages not to suck, though that likely also has something to do with the ever-charming St. Paul’s choir being the ones to sing it.
+Pretty impressive, considering this is one of those original Christmas songs that manages not to suck, though that likely also has something to do with the ever-charming kids of St. Paul’s choir being the ones to sing it.

 The album’s most brilliant moment comes in the arrangement of “Hark!
 The Herald Angels Sing.”
 The children’s choir is deployed to the cleverest effect here – rather than choosing a take where the kids sound like perfect little angels, Guaraldi and Mendelson instead use a take where they’re all slightly off key, a sonic hallmark of amateur carolers the world over.
 The effect is witty enough to always cause real-life laughter, at least in my house.
 What else could one want from the perfect Christmas album than an excuse for actual mirth?
-If my cabbie was playing this version of the song when I climbed into his backseat this past October, I might have forgiven him his overly enthusiastic holiday reveling.
+If my cabbie was playing this version of the song when I climbed into his car back in October, I might have forgiven him his overly enthusiastic holiday reveling.

-This season, whether you find yourselves in the halls of Whamhalla or just need a break from your Bing Crosbies and Nat King Coles, give A Charlie Brown Christmas a spin.
+This season, whether you find yourselves in the halls of Whamhalla or just needing a break from your Bing Crosbies and Nat King Coles, give A Charlie Brown Christmas a spin.
 Nostalgia doesn’t have to be saccharine and the traditional doesn’t need to be overly familiar.
 The Guaraldi Trio has been proving it every year since 1965.